Our List of the Best Kitchen Rugs Includes a Vintage-Looking Runner That’s on Sale for $23

 Choose low-pile or flat-weave constructions—they’re less likely to hold onto crumbs, grime, and germs.
-The pile of a rug is determined by the height of its knots (like carpet, rugs are compiled through a series of loops that can be hooked or tufted by hand, but more often than not by machine).
+The pile of a rug is determined by the height of its knots (like carpet, rugs are made through a series of loops that can be hooked or tufted by hand, but more often than not by machine).
 Shag rugs, for instance, feature piles at least an inch or higher.
 In comparison, rugs with low piles are often a quarter of an inch or smaller.

 Color and Pattern

-Kitchens are well-loved rooms where things can get a little messy.
-That’s why designers tend to favor multicolored rugs—they better hide stains, even those from past spills, while simultaneously bringing life to a sometimes utilitarian space.
+Designers tend to favor multicolored rugs—they better hide stains, even those from past spills, while simultaneously bringing life to a sometimes utilitarian space.
 If timelessness is a concern, stick to classic options rather than of-the-moment styles like diamond or zigzag patterns.